khaidarovs/slackbot/README.md

 ## Things to do
 - Fix potential bugs related to parsing different types of payloads
-- Finish integrating the code
+- Finish integrating the code with the other features
 - Fix minor database bugs